2021’s L.A. Auto Show is a go!

-While 2020 saw the LA Auto Show cancelled, 2021 is shaping up to be slightly better.Embed from Getty Images
+While 2020 saw the LA Auto Show cancelled, 2021 marks the show’s successful return.Embed from Getty Images

-Thanks to loosening of restrictions, as of this writing, the 2021 LA Auto Show is not cancelled and is scheduled to open to the public, as planned, November 19-28.
+An L.A.
+Auto Show rep reached out to me and confirmed the 2021 LA Auto Show is not cancelled and is scheduled to open to the public, as planned, November 19-28.

-There are COVID-related stipulations LA Auto Show exhibitors and attendees will probably have to follow.
+There are COVID-related stipulations LA Auto Show exhibitors and attendees will have to follow.

 Keen eyes will notice a new “Health and Safety” section on the Los Angeles Auto Show’s main page.

 “The LA Auto Show will be operated in full accordance with all safety protocols required by the Los Angeles County Department of Public Health.”